Define data protection strategy for your hybrid identity solution

 Can be integrated with Azure AD in a hybrid scenario

-Supports information rights management (IRM) capabilities in Microsoft Online services such as Exchange Online and SharePoint Online, as well as Office 365
+Supports information rights management (IRM) capabilities in Microsoft Online services such as Exchange Online and SharePoint Online, as well as Microsoft 365

 Supports on-premises Microsoft server products, such as Exchange Server, SharePoint Server, and file servers that run Windows Server and File Classification Infrastructure (FCI).

 |Higher maintenance (keep up with updates, configuration and potential upgrades), since IT owns the Server

 Require a server infrastructure on-premises